 The Company considers cash on hand in stores and operating accounts as cash.
 Checks issued pending bank clearance that result in overdraft balances for accounting purposes are classified as accrued expenses in the accompanying consolidated balance sheets.
+Cash equivalents consist of short-term money market securities with maturities less than three months from the time of investment.

-In accordance with the terms of a financing agreement (Note 8), the Company maintains depository accounts with two banks in a lock-box or similar arrangement.
+In accordance with the terms of a financing agreement (Note 9), the Company maintains depository accounts with two banks in a lock-box or similar arrangement.
 Deposits into these accounts are used to reduce the outstanding balance on the line of credit as soon as the respective bank allows the funds to be transferred to the financing company.
-At January 30, 2021 and February 1, 2020, the combined balance in these accounts was \$13,553 and \$7,400, respectively.
-Accordingly, for 2019 these amounts have been classified as a reduction in the line of credit as if the transfers had occurred on February 1, 2020.
+At January 29, 2022 and January 30, 2021, the combined balance in these accounts was \$10,923 and \$13,552, respectively.
+Accordingly, for 2021 these amounts have been classified as a reduction in the line of credit as if the transfers had occurred on January 29, 2022.
 For 2020, there was no remaining balance on the line of credit so these amounts were included in Cash as of January 30, 2021.